telicent-oss/smart-caches-core/docs/jaxrs-base-server/index.md

 Finally the `misconfigured()` method specified its own role annotations at the method level, but since it specified multiple annotations the strictest one - `@DenyAll` - took precedence.

-In order for roles based authorization policy to apply your application must be configured to extract roles information from the users JWT.
+In order for roles based authorization policy to successfully apply your application **MUST** be configured to extract roles information from the users JWT.
 This is done by setting the `JWT_ROLES_CLAIM` environment variable to the path to the roles claim e.g. `roles`, or `path.to.roles`.
 If the configuration value contains `.` characters then this is considered to represent a path to a nested claim within the JWT, otherwise it is considered to be a top level claim.
+If not configured then this defaults to the `roles` claim.

-If the users JWT does not contain roles information and a resource class/method has an `@RolesAllowed` annotation then they will not be permitted to access the protected endpoint(s) and will receive a 401 error.
+**IMPORTANT**: If the users JWT does not contain roles information and a resource class/method has an `@RolesAllowed` annotation then they will not be permitted to access the protected endpoint(s) and will receive a 401 error.

-**TODO** Once we have `UserInfo` support ready then document how Permissions authorization will work within this framework.
+In order for permissions based authorization policy to successfully apply your application **MUST** be configured for [User Info Lookup](#user-info-lookup) and the retrieved User Info is expected to contain a `permissions` key with a list of permissions that the user holds.

+**IMPORTANT**: If the user info does not contain permissions information and a resource class/method has an `@RequirePermissions` annotation then they will not be permitted to access the protected endpoint(s) and will receive a 401 error.

 ### Authorization Logging